coal182/typescript-ddd-shop/README.md

 3. MongoDB with MongoDB native driver as event store and projections
 4. node-dependency-injection as an IoC container
 5. Express (via Inversify Express Utils) as an API framework
-6. RabbitMq as the message bus
+6. RabbitMq as message broker
 7. Angular as UI
+8. Elasticsearch as second repository for backoffice app

 ## Components

 This project follows the standard CQRS & Event Sourcing applications available on GitHub.
-Highly inspired by Greg Young's SimpleCQRS project (written in ASP.NET C#).
+Highly inspired by CodelyTv's DDD on Typescript courses series (<a href="https://github.com/CodelyTV/typescript-ddd-example" target="_blank">CodelyTV Repo</a>).

 Below is the list of components in this project